-An employee or his or hertheir representative, on presentation of written authorization from the employee, shall have access to the employee's personnel file on request.
+An employee or their representative, on presentation of written authorization from the employee, shall have access to the employee's personnel file on request.
 The City shall furnish the employee copies of all performance evaluation reports and letters of reprimand or warning prior to placement of such documents into the employee's personnel file.
-The employee may be required to acknowledge the receipt of any document entered into his or hertheir personnel file without prejudice to subsequent arguments concerning the contents of such documents.
+The employee may be required to acknowledge the receipt of any document entered into their personnel file without prejudice to subsequent arguments concerning the contents of such documents.